-The company continues to demonstrate a strong revenue growth within 2022, whilst finalising the acquisition of two distribution companies.
-The company is well positioned in 2023 to extend its performance both organically and through the new acquisitions.
-As the company looks to expedite future growth into the business, support from existing and future shareholders is still an approach that the company will assess in 2023.
+The company continued to demonstrate a strong revenue growth within 2023.
+The company is well positioned in 2024 to extend its.
+As the company looks to expedite future growth into the business, support from existing and future shareholders is still an approach that the company will assess in 2024.
 Through the operational expenditure assessment, the company is in a strong position to ensure that each region meets its sustainability objective and improves shareholder value across the group.